sebastjan-hribar/tachiban/README.md

 The entity for which authentication is used must have the attribute `hashed_pass` to hold the generated hashed password.

-Prior to authenticating or logging in the entity, it has to be retrieved from the database and assigned to instance variable of `@user`.
+Prior to authenticating or logging in the user, retrieve them from the database and assign them to the instance variable of `@user`.

 #### Usage by features